MyLittleWallpaper/WallpaperChanger/README.md

 Curtenly only Unity, Gnome and Cinnamon desktop environments are supported.

+Looking for Windows equivalent?
+Check the [software page](http://www.mylittlewallpaper.com/c/all/software) at mylittlewallpaper.com.

 ## Usage

 Just run the script from command line with `./wallpaper_change.py`